Data Responsibility in Context

 Making any product or service today means knowing how to harness your data.
 But leveraging data so that it minimizes harms is way outside your expertise.
 You didn't learn this in the classroom and don't know where to start at work.
-DataedX Group fills this gap for your projects.
+We help teams conduct an inventory of their data readiness or examine how your organization's data policies, practices and products align.

 "I really enjoyed this afternoon’s discussion.
 Thank you to all the panelists and behind the scenes team for everything you did to make today’s Inclusion in Data event a success!”